 Congratulations on being admitted to UNF!

 As you begin to make the transition from high school to college, you're going to have a lot of questions.
-Through remote advising, you will speak with academic or faculty advisors who are experienced with helping students prepare for college life and academic work.
+Through remote advising, you will speak with academic advisors who are experienced with helping students prepare for college life and academic work.
 We look forward to working with you and helping answer all of your advising questions!

 How does orientation advising work?

 Your First-Year advisor will work with you remotely to complete the advising and registration process for your first semester courses after you have attended New Student Orientation.
 We encourage you to thoughtfully prepare for your advising session by completing all of the items on the First-Year New Student Checklist.
 If you will do your part, we promise to do ours in helping you take the best and most successful first steps toward a degree at UNF.
 Below we are listing a few other things you can do prior to attending Orientation.

 To help us make sure our advising visit is as productive as possible, please complete the following steps:

 - Complete the following self assessments- Work, Values, Personality, and Skills

 - After each assessment is completed, click the "Home" icon located top left of the webpage to return to the Self-Assessment page